Obsoleete/rhylo-ken/README.md

 ### jerrylai:
 Implemented the "Snake.py" file.
 Wrote down the description and listed methods contained in "Snake.py" file.

+### rids-rs:
+Set up the code design structure of the entire game.
+Designed the methods and interactions that classes would make with each other through these methods.
+Set up empty class and method shells in all four python files, along with doctests to allow for the developers to understand follow the design structure of the software with ease.
+Documented all the classes to allow for the ease of understanding their purpose and implementations.
+Implemented the GameEnvironment class.

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/npm/v/datadog-metrics.svg?style=flat-square